darrenFrowen/Cross-Tenant-DevOps-ServiceConnection/Cross-Tenant-DevOps-ServiceConnection.md

 ![adoscappregfedcred](.images/adoscappregfedcred.png)

 04. For the `Federated credential scenario` select `Other issuer`.
-Add the output saved from the service connection creation workflow in the format `https://vstoken.dev.azure.com/<devops-organisationid>` in the Issuer field.
+Add the output saved from the service connection creation workflow from DevOps Variable group or KEyvault as secrets in the format `https://vstoken.dev.azure.com/<devops-organisationid>` in the Issuer field.
 Keep the Type as default `Explicit subject identifier` and the oputput saved from the service connection workflow in the format `sc://<DevOpsOrganisationName>/<DevOpsProjectName>/<service-connection-name>` in the Value field.

 ![adoscappregfedcredadd](.images/adoscappregfedcredadd.png)

-05. On the Overview screen copy the `Application (client) ID` and the `Directory (tenant) ID` this will be used along with the `Subscription Name` and the `Subscriptyion ID` to complete the service connection setup.
+05. On the Overview screen copy the `Application (client) ID` and the `Directory (tenant) ID` this will be used along with the `Subscription Name` and the `Subscriptyion ID` to complete the service connection setup, save these values to the DevOps Variable group or Keyvault as secrets.

 06. Give the new service App regstration either the Contributor role at the subscription scope.
 Goto `Subscriptions > Access Control (IAM) > + Add > Add role assignement`.